biomarkersParkinson/tsdf/README.md

 ## Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details on coding standards, how to get started, and the submission process.

+## Code of Conduct

-Interested in contributing?
-Check out the contributing guidelines.
-Please note that this project is released with a Code of Conduct.
-By contributing to this project, you agree to abide by its terms.
+To ensure a welcoming and respectful community, all contributors and participants are expected to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project, you agree to abide by its terms.

 ## License